 marine cephalopod, c.
-1600, from Latin nautilus, in Pliny a kind of marine snail (including also squid, cuttlefish, polyps, etc.), from Greek nautilos "paper nautilus," literally "sailor," from nautes "sailor," from naus "ship" (from PIE root *nau- "boat").
-From Aristotle into the 19c., the nautilus was believed to use its webbed arms to sail along the surface of the sea.
+1600, from Latin nautilus, in Pliny a kind of marine snail (including also squid, cuttlefish, polyps, etc.), from Greek nautilos "paper nautilus," literally "sailor," a poetic form of nautēs "sailor," from naus "ship" (from PIE root *nau- "boat").
+From Aristotle into the 19c., the nautilus was believed to use its webbed arms to sail along the surface of the sea, hence the name.

 For thus to man the voice of nature spake,

 Spread the thin oar, and catch the driving gale